nopnop2002/esp-idf-net-logging/README.md

 By default, log output goes to UART0.
 This function can be used to redirect log output to some other destination, such as file or network.

-I made a project that uses 3 UARTs of ESP32, but I was in trouble because there was no logging output destination.
+I made a project that uses 3 QUARTs of ESP32.
+But I was in trouble because there was no logging output destination.
 So I made this.